 Leadership Development is full of motivational speakers.
 People who feel it is their purpose in life to stand in front of you and motivate you to be your better self, visualize success, lead more authentically, rise above yourself to achieve the transformational essence that they have to offer.

 Recently someone told me that my role as a consultant is to motivate them to change.
-That by sharing research data, internal project completion data, and how the structure of their current organization is causing dysfunction they now feel demotivated.
+This person shared that by my sharing of research data, internal project completion data, and how the structure of their current organization is causing dysfunction, they now feel demotivated.
 My response:

-“If you need motivation by feeling good about yourself you do not belong in a position with leadership accountability.
-Being in a role that carries leadership accountability means people are going to actively dislike you and work to manipulate, confuse, undermine, and become apathetic to your charismatic leadership.
+“If you need motivation by feeling good about yourself, you do not belong in a position with leadership accountability.
+Being in a role that carries leadership accountability means people will actively dislike you and work to manipulate, confuse, undermine, and become apathetic to your charismatic leadership.

 Being in a role that carries leadership accountability means that people will actively like you and work to support, comfort, listen and see you as an alright person due to your charismatic leadership.

 The same person will dislike, like, dislike, then like you again.
 Because you have leadership accountability and did not motivate them … I hope that you understand from the data what is working to increase and what is not working to decrease.”